 To help you along, I've compiled a list of the typical supplies I've used.

 The "tried and true" pens that I've used for years are Papermate Flair pens that come in bold colors, don't bleed through, and last a long time.

 For years I've used Crayola pencils from my boys' school stash and they worked fine.
-Last year I received a gift of a boxed set of prismacolor pencils and love the smooth application and array of deep hues.

 I recently discovered that eyebrow pencil sharpeners work great to sharpen colored pencils, too!
 I tucked a small one with a removable lid into my pencil drawer and it's now readily available at my craft table.